 She’s shocked to see Rickert; he’s shocked to see her.
 Then the bullets start to fly.
 The two escape via a tunnel, but Rickert’s already hit.
 He leads Bianca to a battlement, where he apologizes for shattering her belief in the White Witch’s happy ending and laments what might have been.
 When he draws his pistol, she fired first.
 Meanwhile, other members of the Imperial Guard find and shoot the other spy from a distance.
 Unfortunately, another agent who had been hiding in plain sight picks up the package and heads for Germania.

 The Atlantan ambassador recommends that their troops move against Germania — and the witch, as well, because she represents a power that could threaten the United States.

 Poor Rickert.
-I know he’s the enemy intent on killing our heroes, but I had to feel sorry for him.
+I know he’s the enemy.
+I know he intended to kill our heroes, but I had to feel sorry for him.
 For one thing, his first parachute drop is at night and into a forest.
 For another, he encounters kind and helpful citizens, which makes him begin to wonder why he’s fighting against them.
 Of course, things get considerably worse for him later…

 Rickert saw right away that Bianca wasn’t a maid.
-He mistook her for Lotte’s mistress, but he knew she her bearing was too refined to be a maid.
+At first, he thought Bianca was Lotte’s mistress.
+Then he realized her bearing wasn’t consistent with being a maid.